tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### Apply JS

 The Apply JS code is used to inject the widget onto the page.
 At a minimum, it should take the HTML and insert it at a selector (which can itself be specified as a field, or hard-coded).
+You can use [utilities like waitForElement](#waitForElement) to [control the timing](#timing) of how your code runs.
 Some widgets will also have more complex logic, like calling out to an external service.

 The scope of the apply JS code includes:
 - `widget`: the configuration of the widget, including all fields as properties e.g. `widget.height`